aregtech/areg-sdk/docs/DEVELOP.md

 #### Model with separate processes

-This example demonstrates how to instantiate service and clinet running in separate processes (_Public_ service).
-It is required to have 2 project for each process.
+This example demonstrates how to instantiate service and client running in separate processes (_Public_ service).
+It is required to have 2 projects for each process.

 > 💡 Note, the model and thread names in these 2 processes have same name, but the services differ.